Erin Pincott

 Erin Pincott (born April 17, 1995, in Richmond, British Columbia) is a Canadian curler from Kamloops.
-She is the longtime third for Corryn Brown, having played together since they were six years old.
+She currently plays third on Team Selena Njegovan.
+She was the longtime third for Corryn Brown, having played together since they were six years old.

 Career

 Junior career

 Playing for Corryn Brown, Pincott won a gold medal at the 2011 Canada Winter Games for British Columbia after winning the 2010 provincial high school championships and the 2010 BC Winter games gold medal.
 They represented the province at the 2013 Canadian Junior Curling Championships, which they also won.
 This qualified the team to represent Canada at the 2013 World Junior Curling Championships, where they finished with a 3–6 record.
 The team lost in the finals of the BC Juniors the following year.
 The team began the 2014–15 season by winning the Coronation Business Group Classic event on the World Curling Tour.
 Later in the year, the team won the 2015 BC Juniors.
 At the 2015 Canadian Junior Curling Championships, the team finished in third place.
 The same year, the team won a silver medal at the 2015 CIS/CCA Curling Championships for Thompson Rivers University.
 In Pincotts final year of juniors, the team lost in the finals of the 2016 BC juniors.
 The team won another silver medal for Thompson Rivers at the 2016 CIS/CCA Curling Championships.